Better Together: Dairy + Plants

 When the term “plant-based diet” is used to indicate that animals are not important to our food chain, it can lead to unintended consequences.

 Think back to science class.
 We’re part of a giant, interdependent food chain.
 There is a reciprocal relationship that exists in nature between plants and animals, both of which are important to the food chain— and not only to help nourish people.
-It’s science 101: Animals eat plants, but they also help fertilize the growth of new plants or pollenate flowering plants for new seed growth.
+It’s science 101: Animals eat plants, but they also help fertilize the growth of new plants or pollinate flowering plants for new seed growth.

 Nutrients and Benefits

 Food groups exist for a reason.
 The types of foods in each food group provide unique nutrients and benefits that foods in the other food groups may not offer.
 That’s why choosing variety and balance across all food groups is important in a healthy dietary pattern.
 Even one glass of milk provide 13 essential nutrients per serving, including protein, calcium, vitamin A, vitamin D, zinc and selenium.

-“Plant-based” does not necessitate the absence of animal foods, but rather is a term to encourage increasing plant foods in the diet, including fruit, vegetables, legumes and whole grains.
+“Plant-based” does not mean the absence of animal foods, but rather is a term to encourage increasing plant foods in the diet, including fruit, vegetables, legumes and whole grains.
 It’s a representation of the Dietary Guidelines for Americans (DGA) Healthy Eating Patterns, which have a substantial amount of plant foods, but also recommend animal-based foods such as three daily servings of dairy (for those aged 9 and older in the Healthy U.S.-Style Eating Pattern) as well as animal and plant sources of protein.

 Even the DGA Healthy Vegetarian Eating Pattern includes three daily servings of dairy for those aged 9 and older.
 Of course, some people are vegan, and the DGA has options to help vegans meet their nutritional needs, too.